Darkness4/fc2-live-dl-go/README.md

 Prebuilt binaries using ffmpeg static libraries are [available](https://github.com/Darkness4/fc2-live-dl-go/releases/latest) on the GitHub Releases tab.

-Static binaries are generated using the file [Dockerfile.static](Dockerfile.static) in which the location of the source code of the LGPL-licensed libraries libavcodec, libavutil and libavformat, which are part of [FFmpeg](https://www.ffmpeg.org/)., is indicated.
+Static binaries are generated using the file [Dockerfile.static-base](Dockerfile.static-base) and [Dockerfile.static](Dockerfile.static).

+You can customize FFmpeg by editing [Dockerfile.static-base](Dockerfile.static-base).

 ### Linked binaries (Debian, Ubuntu, EL) (~7MB)